NeuralMatrix: Compute the Entire Neural Networks with Linear Matrix Operations for Efficient Inference: NeuralMatrix -- Computing Networks with Matrix Operations

 Linear operations are pervasive in DNNs, for example in fully connected layers, convolution kernels, attention mechanisms, and more.
 These linear operations involve 2D, 3D, or higher-dimensional tensors.
-We first introduce our GEMM mapping module, which is the foundation of NeuralMatrix since it is the interface to the GEMM accelerators.
 By applying reshaping and re-blocking techniques, these linear operations can be represented as matrix addition and multiplication operations with various sizes.
-For instance, in convolutional neural network (CNN) models, the convolution and fully connected layers are the main linear operations that can be transformed into matrix multiplication by reshaping the input features and filters into two matrices.
-The dimensions of these matrices are determined by the width, height, and number of channels in the original convolution computation.
+The dimensions of these matrices are determined by the width, height, and number of channels in original convolution computation.

 Given that each GEMM accelerator has its own computational and memory capabilities, matrices of different sizes—reshaped from linear operations in DNNs—are processed block-wise on the GEMM accelerator.
 In other words, the input and weight matrices are partitioned into smaller blocks to compute the output matrix, taking advantage of the GEMM accelerator's three-level memory hierarchy to minimize energy consumption and buffer access times \citep{kwon2019understanding}.
 The optimal block division is achieved by exploring data flows using a top-down approach: first addressing the stationary scheme, followed by spatial/temporal accesses, and finally determining the tile size to find the optimized data flow of linear operations.
 The term ``stationary'' refers to storing matrix data in global and local buffers for extended periods to maximize its reuse.
 Data reuse can be classified into temporal and spatial reuse.
-Temporal reuse involves reading data from off-chip DRAM in chronological order, sending it to multiple local buffers, and performing multiplication or addition operations on the partial sums in processing elements (PEs).
+Temporal reuse involves reading data from off-chip Dynamic Random Access Memory (DRAM) in chronological order, sending it to multiple local buffers, and performing multiplication or addition operations on the partial sums in Processing Elements (PEs).
 Conversely, spatial reuse entails moving and processing data in parallel.
 Lastly, the tile size defines the data size for each movement and computation.